 The Health and Energy quarterly collocated external radiation rate data are in fair agreement.
 In Figures 3.3.2 and 3.3.3, many of the Health and Energy error bars overlap; however, Health systematically reports radiation rates approximately 25% greater than those reported by Energy.
-The scatter plot in Figure 3.3.4 for the collocated data at the six environmental monitoring locations clearly shows this systematic bias.
+The scatter plot in Figure 3.3.4 shows data at the eight environmental monitoring locations, where clearly this systematic bias can be seen.

-Health operates a total of 55 external radiation monitoring locations, of which fifty four of these are environmental monitoring locations and one location is inside the 100B Reactor building.
-Table 3.3.2 summarizes the data from the 54 environmental monitoring sites, which includes six of the sites collocated with Energy.
+Health operates a total of 54 external radiation monitoring locations, 53 of which are environmental monitoring locations and one location is inside the 100B Reactor building.
+Table 3.3.2 summarizes the data from the 53 environmental monitoring sites, which includes eight of the sites collocated with Energy.